By Richard Weitz (vol. 5, no. 20 of the Turkey Analyst)

 Despite vigorous efforts by Russian and Turkish policy makers, differences over Syria threaten to disrupt what has been a harmonious relationship.
 Leaders in Ankara are calling for President Bashar al-Assad’s immediate departure, while Moscow continues to support his regime if not al-Assad personally.
 Turkey’s leading role in organizing the anti-Assad resistance, Syria’s cross-border shelling of Turkish territory and Ankara’s recent decision to force a Syrian plane from Russia to land in Turkey threaten to worsen ties.
 However, Russia is nonetheless unlikely to take any drastic, punitive measures against Turkey because of the two countries’ still strong overlapping interests in other areas.

-By Richard Weitz (vol. 3, no. 1 of the Turkey Analyst)
+By Stephen Blank (vol. 4, no. 22 of the Turkey Analyst)

-By Micha’el Tanchum (vol. 7, no. 7 of the Turkey Analyst)
+By Richard Weitz (vol. 3, no. 12 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.